Farming Status and Plans

 Will this farmer's operation qualify an eligible landowner for an Agricultural Assessment?Maybe

-Experience & education:Farm internship/apprenticeship
+Experience & education:Farm employee, Farm internship/apprenticeship

 I grew up in New York City but went to school in the Hudson Valley at Vassar College.
-There I did a semester of field work at The Poughkeepsie Farm Project, the farm attached to the college, and in another one of the classes required for my Environmental Studies major went on field trips to several farms throughout the Hudson Valley.
+There I did a semester of field work at The Poughkeepsie Farm Project, the farm attached to the school, and in another one of the classes required for my Environmental Studies major went on field trips to several farms throughout the Hudson Valley.
 Both of those experiences got me interested in farming and after graduating in 2016 I began looking into farm apprenticeships.

 For the 2018 season I worked at Waterpenny Farm in Virginia.
 This farm was much larger and more established, having ten acres under production and entering their 19th year of farming.
 In addition to growing vegetables, this farm had about 200 chickens for egg production and grew a small amount of flowers as well.
 They sold their produce through a CSA and farmer's markets in the suburbs of Washington DC.
 While the scale was somewhat larger than what I envision for myself, it was a great experience working on a farm that has been successful for almost two decades and learning all the methods and systems they've developed over that time.